EnriquezAndoni/reactnd-project-readable/README.md

   This style guide acts as the official guide to follow in the project.

   For more info visit [Git commit wiki](https://github.com/EnriquezAndoni/react-boilerplate/wiki/Git)

-## Something Missing?

-We are always open to [your feedback](https://github.com/EnriquezAndoni/react-boilerplate/issues)